annie-kayal/project-4/README.md

     - All registered users are given their own profile, where all their booked classes would be stored.
 This is the only endpoint whereby permissions have been enabled and has a single GET endpoint to get the user made the request.
 This utilises the PopulateUserSerialiser to pull all the data through if any classes have been booked by the user.

-## URLS
+## URLs

-Finally, now we are able to view and make the desired requests per endpoint, the URLS can be written per app.
+Finally, now we are able to view and make the desired requests per endpoint, the URL can be written per app.

 In our project we wrote the following urls in order to access per app: